williamollio/webserv/readme.md

 - whitespaces and newline are handled the same
 - missing any delimiter results in undefined behaviour

-You should have PHP installed to access the directory listing and set the link to the php into the directory_listing.php (default is /usr/bin/php)
 [Example configuration file](https://github.com/williamollio/webserv/blob/master/server.conf)

+PHP should be installed if you want to access the directory listing, indeed the path to it should be set up in directory_listing.php (default path : /usr/bin/php).